pantheon-systems/documentation/source/content/guides/drupal-commandline.md

 date: 2/15/2017
 ---

 [Drush](https://github.com/drush-ops/drush) is a tool for working with Drupal from the command line.
-Terminus is a way to do on the command line everything you can do in Pantheon's browser-based dashboard.
-You can also run Drush commands directly from Terminus, making it a single solution for using the command line to develop on Pantheon.
+Terminus allows you to use the command line to do everything you can do in Pantheon's browser-based dashboard.
+You can also run Drush commands directly from Terminus, making it a single solution for command line development on Pantheon.

-This guide will walk through using the command line to create a new Drupal 8 site, add modules, create content, and move configurations between Pantheon environments.
+This guide will walk you through using Drush and Terminus in the command line to create a new Drupal site, add modules, create content, and move configurations between Pantheon environments.

 ## Before You Begin